jvanlint/Home-Time/README.md

 # Home Time

-> A coding challenge project for recruiting potential devs for REA.
+> A coding challenge for recruiting potential devs for REA.

-Home Time is a coding challenge given to potential mobile dev candidates for REA.
+Home Time is a an app challenge given to potential mobile dev candidates for REA.
+It is created in response to a problem statement supplied by REA.

 The app is designed to notify employees of REA when a tram is coming to the north or south tram stops out the front of 511 Church St., Richmond.
+The numbers of each tram stop are provided, as are API details and a function to convert UNIX/POSIX strings into Swift Date types.

 ## Problem Statement